Homemade Eggnog Recipe

 Description

-This Homemade Eggnog Recipe is insanely easy to make and so tasty!
-It is wonderfully thick and creamy with plenty of nutmeg flavor.
-No need to buy store-bought eggnog when this recipe is so perfect for making at home!
+This Homemade Eggnog Recipe is wonderfully thick and creamy with plenty of nutmeg flavor.
+It’s also easy to make!
+You’ll never buy store-bought again.

 Ingredients